Dark Chocolate Almond Eggplant Torte (Vegan)

 Post Date: September 7, 2023

 This Dark Chocolate Almond Eggplant Torte is simple yet elegant.
-It is the perfect dessert to bring to a hosted dinner party or potluck or when you want to treat yourself to something special!
+It is the perfect dessert for a hosted dinner party or potluck.
+You can also treat yourself to something special with it!

 While perfect for vegans, you don’t have to be vegan to love this Italian dessert.